MDOCS draws from Skidmore's faculty and staff along with documentary practitioners to deliver courses in documentary traditions, theory and methods.

 Vickie Riley is a storyteller at heart.
 An Emmy-nominated producer, she found her way to filmmaking through photography, where she was inspired to put sound to visual imagery.
 She has been making films ever since.
 After receiving her master's degree in film and video from Columbia College in Chicago, she began her career editing in Chicago's advertising industry.
 She was soon producing and directing award-winning documentaries for television.
 A part of the Skidmore Office of Communications and Marketing, Vickie currently has the pleasure of producing videos telling Skidmore's story.

-Adam Tinkle creates, teaches, and writes about music, sound, media, and performance.
-At the center of Adam's work are strategies for artistic engagement, interactivity, and pedagogy that draw on experimental music.
-In 2010, he co-founded the Universal Language Orchestra, a group of elementary-aged novice musicians that composed, improvised, and built their own instruments.
-He subsequently created several similarly path-breaking arts education programs across San Diego County, where his collaborations with his students and his audience-participatory works were shown at the Birch Aquarium, the Museum of Contemporary Art San Diego, the San Diego Museum of Art, the Old Globe Theatre, and the Institute of Perception.
+Adam Tinkle creates, teaches and writes about music, sound, media and performance.
+At the center of Adam's work are strategies for artistic engagement, interactivity and pedagogy that draw on experimental music.
+In 2010, he co-founded the Universal Language Orchestra, a group of elementary-aged novice musicians that composed, improvised and built their own instruments.
+He subsequently created several similarly path-breaking arts education programs across San Diego County, where his collaborations with his students and his audience-participatory works were shown at the Birch Aquarium, Museum of Contemporary Art San Diego, San Diego Museum of Art, Old Globe Theatre and Institute of Perception.
 Before moving to Skidmore in 2014 he was a founding broadcaster on KNSJ 89.1 FM, San Diego's first community radio station, where he led community workshops on radio-making and produced a weekly crowdsourced music and documentary program.
 His award-winning solo performance A Mess of Things merges radio documentary with songs and video art.
 In May 2014 his interactive sound sculpture the Shantytown Scrapblaster was permanently installed at the Media Arts Center San Diego.
 For More: www.riskyforager.com, www.adamtinkle.com